The Bachelor of Liberal Arts (ALB) degree requires 128 credits or 32 (4-credit) courses. You can transfer up to 64 credits.

 International Students Who Need a Student Visa

-To meet the on-campus requirement, you study with us in our three- or seven-week summer sessions.
-You can easily request an I-20 for the F-1 student visa through Harvard Summer School.
-For more information, see the important visa information on the International Student Study Options page.
+To meet the on-campus requirement, you study with us in the summer.
+You can easily request an I-20 for the F-1 student visa for Harvard Summer School’s 3- and 7-week courses.
+For more details, see International Student Study Options for important visa information.

 Completing Your Degree